ThiagoDiasV/nave-challenge/README.md

 ## Install and run

+Main requirements:

+* Python 3.8
+* Django 3.1
+* Django Rest Framework 3.11
+* Django Rest Framework Simple JWT 4.4.0

+To ease the experience of using this API, prefer to run inside a Docker container.

 ### Using Dockerfile and docker-compose

 First you need to init a daemon with dockerd, so run dockerd: